Cupprum/MediaServer/jellyfin_setup/README.md

 * Enroll Jellyfin as a server, configure movie directory and so on.

+* Install Jellyfin app on Apple TV; configure it to access `http://192.168.0.101:8096`.
+The username is `root` and password can be found in stored passwords in Safari.

 * Access QBittorrent: [http://localhost:8080](http://localhost:8080) username is `admin` and password can be seen in logs: `docker logs qbittorrent`.

 * Change password.